Richard (Dick) Baker

 Financial Planning & Investment Services Associate

 Diana joined the Income Works team in October 2018.
-She will be working remotely from California and making quarterly visits to the home office in Agawam, Massachusetts, where she will assist with planning cases and client meetings.
+She works remotely from California and makes quarterly visits to the home office in Agawam, Massachusetts, where she will assist with planning cases and client meetings.

 As a financial planning and investment services associate, Diana supports Richard, our lead advisor, with all aspects of wealth management including investment research, data gathering, meeting preparation, client communication, retirement planning, and client account maintenance.
 Diana also assists in writing and editing our newsletter and website content.
 Additionally, she participates in business development activities to attract clients.
 All client relationships are handled on a team basis, and our financial planning and investment services associate is a key member of the team.

 Diana was born in Bogota, Colombia.
 After graduating from high school, she came to the U.S. in 2006 to learn English and pursue her education goals.
 She attended a language academy in San Luis Obispo, California, where she became proficient in the English language and took the TOEFL (Test of English as a Foreign Language) exam in order to attend college.
 She graduated with honors from Missouri-based Columbia College in 2013 with a BS in business administration and majors in marketing, management, human resources, and international business.
 Once Diana decided to stay in the U.S., she put a plan in motion to bring her father, mother, and brother.
 Three years ago, Diana was able to move her family to California.

 Diana’s goal is to earn a CERTIFIED FINANCIAL PLANNER™ certification in order to help others reach their financial and personal goals.
 Diana holds her FINRA Series 7 and 66 securities registrations and insurance license and is a California notary public.